Chimpagne/PRD/template/9-design.md

 *Decompose the MVP into functional blocks.*

-We use Firebase to store data

-**TODO DIDN'T WE SAY THE OPPOSITE FOR THE MVP ??**
+A standard sql database will be used to store data.

 ## Data Model

 *What data are you collecting / managing?*

 We collect event informations.
-The event information
+The event information contains the logistics, the event location, the event date, etc...

-**TODO THIS NEEDS TO HAVE MORE DETAILS + ADD ACCOUNTS**
+The accounts informations are also stored in the database.
+Analytics such as app usage (how often people click on events, how much they use the feed, etc...) will also be stored in the database.

 *How is it organised?*